-Genomic diagnostic tests can accurately identify targeted treatments for cancer patients.
+Following on from the mapping of the human genome, just 14 years ago, genomic diagnostic and screening tests can now accurately identify targeted treatments for cancer patients.

-As a bonus: pharmacogenomic tests can determine whether the patient can metabolise (digest/absorb) the identified target treatment successfully.
+As well as genomic diagnostic tests, we also help our patients access pharmacogenomic tests, a blend of pharmacy & genomics.
+These tests determine whether the patient can metabolise (digest/absorb) the identified target treatment successfully.

-These two tests have revolutionised cancer medicine with targeted treatments achieving better outcomes and minimal side effects.
+The two tests have revolutionised cancer medicine leading to targeted treatments achieving better outcomes with minimal side effects.

-Cancer patients now have a choice between the old and new cancer technologies.
+Cancer patients now have a choice between the old & new cancer technologies…

-Despite recent advances, the old 'one size fits all' model is still common in both conventional, complementary and alternative cancer medicines.
+Despite recent advances, the outdated one size fits all model is still common in conventional medicine as well as complementary & alternative cancer medicines.

-One size fits all approaches are commonplace in…
+Sadly one size fits all approaches are still commonplace in…

 - Our hospitals – this is the Gold Standard of Cancer Care.
-Hospitals are limited by finances and hospital/insurance company protocols)
+Hospitals are limited by finances & hospital/insurance company protocols.

-- Any generic advice from Dr Google, family, friends, workmates is by nature, one size fits all, and may do more harm than good, can cause cancer.
+- Generic advice from Dr Google, family, friends, workmates is by nature, one size fits all, and may do more harm than good, can eve cause or accelerate cancer.

 Sometimes that’s sufficient, but not always.”